thephpleague/csv/docs/9.0/connections/filters.md

 - the `$bucket` parameter represents the chunk of the stream you will be operating on.
 - the `$params` represents an additional, **optional**, parameter you may pass onto the callback when it is being attached.

-Once registered you can use the filter via its `$filtername`.
-You can register multiple times your callback but each registration needs to be done with a unique name otherwise an exception will be triggered.
+Once registered you can apply the filter via its `$filtername`.
+It is possible to register multiple times the same callback but each registration needs to be done with a unique name otherwise an exception will be triggered.

 You can always check for the existence of your registered filter by calling the `CallbackStreamFilter::isRegistered` method.